bedis-elacheche/pokeballs.css/README.md

   - This project was basically created for educational purposes, so I can get a deep touch with SASS.

 ## Installation
-- Clone the repo: `²git clone git@github.com:bedis-elacheche/pokeballs.css.git`.
+- Clone the repo: `git clone git@github.com:bedis-elacheche/pokeballs.css.git`.

 ## What's included
 ### Types